-Pale green faience figure of a seated frog, with head looking upward.
-Mouth indicated by a curved line and eyes by circles.
+Pale green fayence statuette of a seated frog, the head looking upward.
+Roughly triangular base, compact pyramidal form with mouth indicated by curved line and the eyes by circles.
 Almost no modeling.
-Roughly triangular base.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome